jbcden/tic-tac-toe/README.md

   testing the state of an object.
 I am not certain whether this means that my objects(Computer and Board) are too coupled or if I am still too new at testing to see a simple way to make the Computer tests more flexible.

+## A test
+This is to test a webhook integration